-The Chelemhá Lodge is located at 2,000 m, surrounded by secondary forest, and close to primary cloud forest.
-From the observation balconies several highland endemics can be seen easily, like Bushy-crested Jays, Blue-throated Motmot, Black-capped Swallow, Rufous-collared Robin, and Blue-and-White Mockingbird.
+Chelemhá Lodge is located at 2,000 m (6,560 ft), surrounded by secondary forest, and close to primary cloud forest.
+From the observation balconies several highland endemics can be seen easily, such as Bushy-crested Jays, Blue-throated Motmot, Black-capped Swallow, Rufous-collared Robin, and Blue-and-White Mockingbird.
 Hummingbird feeders attract eight species, including Green-throated Mountain-gem, Garnet-throated and Amethyst-throated Hummingbird.
-Many fruiting trees around the lodge attract frugivorous birds like Blue-crowned Chlorophonia, Brown-backed Solitaire, and Common Bush-Tanager.
+Many fruiting trees around the lodge attract frugivorous birds such as Blue-crowned Chlorophonia, Brown-backed Solitaire, and Common Bush-Tanager.
 Buff-crowned Wood-Partridge are shy, but with some good luck they can be seen around the lodge.

-Nocturnal birds: Fulvous Owl is the most obvious owl in Chelemhá.
+Nocturnal birds: Six owl species occur in Chelemhá.
+Fulvous Owl is the most obvious owl in Chelemhá.
 Two or three calling birds can be heard from the lodge and with some good luck one of them can be seen along the forest trail.
 Northern (Guatemalan) Pygmy-Owl occurs mainly on the forest edge and in open habitat.
-Whip-Poor-Wills can be heard throughout the year.
+Mexican Whip-Poor-Wills can be heard throughout the year.